How to Buy Unlisted Shares of Pre IPO Companies?

 Alternative Investment Funds (AIFs), on the other hand, are private mutual funds that invest in alternative investments such as distressed assets, unlisted stocks, commodities, and real estate investment trusts (REITs), among others.
 You can gain exposure to pre-IPO entities by investing in AIFs that buy unlisted shares.

-Now that you’ve seen the many different ways to buy unlisted shares in India, let’s take a look at a couple of disadvantages of investing in such companies.
+Now that you know about the different ways to buy unlisted shares in India, let us look at some risks associated with this type of investment.

 How to Invest in Unlisted Shares